 - Let them play!

 Play is beneficial for all of us!
 Play increases social-emotional skills, academic learning, and boosts our “happy chemical” levels of serotonin, oxytocin, and endorphins.
 Unstructured free-play encourages the use of our imaginations and provides practice getting along with others.
 What great life skills!
-Review this list of inside recess ideas from We Are Teachers, then learn more about play from 2011 Minnesota Teacher of the Year Katy Smith, in this free webinar on the importance of play from Learners Edge.
+Review this list of inside recess ideas from We Are Teachers, then learn more about play from 2011 Minnesota Teacher of the Year Katy Smith, in this free webinar on the importance of play from Teaching Channel.